-A list of the FY 2023-2026 TIP projects and the performance areas that they align with is found in Appendix B. Information in the project description, primary work type and other narrative associated with the project in the TIP were used to determine if a project aligns with the performance areas.
+A list of the FY 2023-2026 TIP projects and the performance areas that they align with is found in Appendix B. Information in the project description, primary work type, and other narratives associated with the project in the TIP were used to determine if a project aligns with the performance areas.
 The Region 2 Planning Commission staff assessed the local (City of Jackson and Jackson County) projects, MDOT assessed their own projects, and JATA assessed the transit agency projects.

 A major project initiative currently underway by MDOT is the I-94 modernization project.
 This long-term project will significantly impact the Jackson MPO performance-based planning measures.
 The project work has and will continue to positively impact several of the national targets, including Safety, Pavement/Bridge, and System Performance Measures.
 Completed work along the nine-mile corridor includes the addition of weave lanes, a widened median and shoulders, and reconstructed interchange ramps and bridges adhering to modernized standards.
 These improvements serve to increase the safety of the corridor for both passenger vehicles as well as freight traffic.
 These improvements have positively contributed towards improving the Safety Performance Targets.
 The nearly five miles of newly reconstructed or resurfaced pavement will contribute to both the Jackson MPO and Statewide Interstate and National Highway System Pavement Targets.
-The replacement of the Cooper St and Grand River bridges, as well as planned future bridge replacements will also contribute NHS Bridges Target.
+The replacement of the bridge over the Grand River and several overpasses will also contribute to the NHS Bridges Target.
 Lastly, the weave lanes, widened median and shoulders, and reconstructed interchange ramps and bridges should also positively impact the Interstate and NHS Reliability and Freight Movement Performance Measures.